Why-Leadership-Boards-Need-a-Pragmatic-View-of-Digital-ROI-Digital-Media-Technology-Solutions

 Rethink How To Measure Digital Marketing ROI

 As a senior business leader who has sat on both sides of the boardroom table, as an operator accountable for P&L and as an advisor to C-suites and investors, I have learned that most leadership teams say they are serious about ROI.
-Yet when we at Digital Media Technology Solutions sit with boards, especially as planning comes round, the same problem keeps recurring.

 There is a lot of digital activity, but not a clear, defensible line from spend to profit, cash, or enterprise value.